 Schedule a Dental Appointment for a Tooth Extraction

 Are your wisdom teeth coming in?
 Do you have severely infected or damaged teeth?
 Call Dr. Karpovich if you require dental extraction treatment.
-Contact his Timonium dental office at (410) 221-3085.
-You may also request a consultation with Dr. Karpovich online.
+Contact his Timonium, MD, dental office for a tooth extraction at (410) 221-3085.
+You may also schedule an appointment with Dr. Karpovich online.